andymaichez/alx-pre_course/README.md

-My first readme
+My first readme is up to date
-i am learning software engineering